watem-sedem/watem-sedem/docs/input.rst

     1. The Parcel raster can contain only values between -32757 and 32757.
     Therefore, only 32757 unique agricultural field id's can be used in the parcel map.
-When more parcel id's are necessary (e.g. in very large catchments), you can give two or more agricultural fields the same id.
+When more parcel id's are necessary (e.g. in very large catchments), two or more agricultural fields can be assigned the same id.
     Theoretically, the model will consider these two parcels as a single parcel.
 In practice, these two parcels will never be treated as one because chance that these parcels are adjacent parcels is negligibly small.

-    2. The concept of land use (agriculture, grass strips) and land cover (river, infrastructure, forest, pasture) are used interchangeably in the definition of the parcel raster.
+    2. The concept of land use (agriculture, grass strips) and land cover (river, infrastructure, forest, pasture) are used interchangeably in this definition of the parcel raster.
 In this manual, we aim to define this as land cover rather than land use.